ChgrCode/moxaiiot-tpg-to-ecostrux/README.md

 <a name="restrictions"></a>

 ### 6 Restrictions
-* Only Tag Name including Timestamp and Tag values are published, other ThingsPro Gateway Tag invormation are ignored.
+* Only Tag Name including Timestamp and Tag values are published, other ThingsPro Gateway Tag information are ignored.
 * ...